grafana/mimir/docs/sources/operating/deploying-the-monitoring-mixin/dashboards/tenants.md

 # Tenants

-This dashboard shows various metrics for the selected tenant.
+The Tenants dashboard shows various metrics for the selected tenant.

 ## Example

-The following screenshot shows an example of this dashboard from a demo cluster.
+The following example shows a Tenants dashboard from a demo cluster.

 ![Grafana Mimir tenants dashboard](../../../images/dashboards/mimir-tenants.png)